Sylvia’s Day Centres for

 A wonderful, new opportunity

-Lee Morgan, a physiotherapist and supporter from the USA, is leading a project to create a new purpose built centre to replace the present facilities
+With help from Lee Morgan, a physiotherapist and supporter from the USA, the Trust is leading a project to create a new purpose built centre to replace the present inadequate facilities

 - ample space and light